In Sierra Leone: abandonning FGM to save money

 Abandoning the practice of FGM has allowed the community to improve it’s living conditions, saving money and resources.
 The burden weighing upon the poorest farmers was drastically reduced and money that used to be set aside for the ceremonies can now be dedicated to improving children’s well-being and education.

-One of the biggest issues the community had to face was the conversion of the professional cutters who were paid to practice FGM.
-Adult literacy classes were given and some of them turned to farming.
+One of the biggest issues the community had to face was the professional reorientation of the cutters who were paid to practice FGM.
+Adult literacy classes were offered and some of them turned to farming.
 They are also currently thinking of organising an alternative rite of passage though funding is still an issue.

 The full article is available here